Guide9 min read

 • : Full penalty framework — up to EUR 35M or 7% turnover for prohibited practice violations, EUR 15M or 3% for other infringements

-Phase 4: 2 August 2027 — Product Safety Alignment
+Phase 7: 2 August 2028 — Product Safety Alignment (Annex I)

 This affects AI in medical devices, machinery, vehicles, toys, lifts, radio equipment, civil aviation, and other regulated product categories.
-If your AI system is embedded in a physical product covered by Annex I legislation, your deadline is August 2027, not August 2026.
+If your AI system is embedded in a physical product covered by Annex I legislation, your deadline is August 2028, not 2026.

-What You Should Be Doing Right Now (March 2026)
+What You Should Be Doing Right Now (June 2026)

 1